JacksonBates/example-goodreads-api-relay/README.md

 A simple example node backend that demonstrates how to hit a 3rd party API without exposing your API key in your frontend code.

+_Note_ the goodreads API returns XML which is tricky to work with.
+To see a more simple verison of this, checkout the `weather-json-example` branch.
+To use that branch you'll need a free API key from Open Weather Map.
+There is no front-end for it, so you need to interact with it via curl or Postman.
+The api url is `localhost:3000/onecall?lat={some latitidue}&lon={some longtitude}`.

 ## Usage

 ### Prerequisites